alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-attending-buddhist-ceremonies.md

 ---
-layout: post
-title: "Ruling on attending Buddhist ceremonies"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 6397"
-category: [fatwas,walabara,festivals]
 hijri: Dhul-Hijjah 6, 1441
-locale: en
 lang: en
+layout: post
-note: true
+mass_edited: true
-summary: "It is not permissible to do any of the things mentioned.
-In fact, doing them is Haram, as it is sharing in their disbelief and helping them in what is not permissible in Islam."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   members:
   - name: Shaykh Abdullah Ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA no. 6397
+summary: It is not permissible to do any of the things mentioned.
+In fact, doing them is Haram, as it is sharing in their disbelief and helping them in what is not permissible in Islam.
+title: Ruling on attending Buddhist ceremonies
 ---

 ### Question: